Conducting Routine Animal Hygiene Tasks

 Feeding and watering

-Feeding and watering may be done up to three times a day depending on the animals in your care.
-Often it may coincide with the administration of medication and toileting.
+Feeding and watering may be done up to three times a day, depending on the animals in your care.
+Often, it may coincide with the administration of medication and toileting.

 Feeding routines can be quite complex, depending on the health and/or training regimes of the animal.
 For example, a dog in a veterinary surgery that has diabetes will be on a specific medically prescribed diet, whereas a racehorse will have a special diet designed by their trainer to optimise their physical performance.